 Fact: Turbos are at greater risk of failure at high elevation.
-We take into account the client's elevation or atmosphere pressure while creating a custom tune.
-Every tune is uniquely produced.
-We also adjust the tune to compensate for high elevation trips (i.e. if you live at 4000ft but occasionally travel to 9000ft, then the tune will be prepared in advance for that).
-We also take into consideration the climate the client drives in.
-Hotter climates contributes to warmer intake air temperature and warmer exhaust gas temperature, which affects engine or turbo reliability.
+We take into account the client's elevation or atmosphere pressure while creating every tune.
+Boost will automatically be reduced if you drive to higher elevation.
+Hotter weather also contributes to warmer intake air temperature and warmer exhaust gas temperature, which affects engine or turbo reliability.

 Myth: A tuning box has the same level of adjustability as an ECU custom tune.